- What exactly ED I and ED II are

 If you are absolutely sure UChicago is the right school for you, and you don’t plan on comparing or leveraging financial aid packages, an Early Decision plan is probably the right choice for you.
 While Early Decision I will require you to prepare your application further in advance, many students find that the comfort of having your college decision finalized in mid-December makes the early deadline worth it.

 If, however, you’re not 100% sure about attending UChicago, or you’d like to have the opportunity to compare financial aid packages, ED I – and ED II – are probably not the right plans for you.
-Unlike some other schools, UChicago does not allow students to break ED commitments for financial reasons.

 Early Decision II

 Early Decision II gives applicants the statistical advantage of an Early Decision plan, without the added hassle of having to apply so far in advance.
 Unfortunately, applying later means you’ll get you’ll decision later, too – unlike ED I, for which an acceptance letter in December means you don’t have to submit or even finish your other applications, ED II applicants who are admitted may end up spending hundreds of dollars and countless hours applying to colleges from which they’ll have to withdraw their applications.
 However, if you decide the benefits outweigh the costs, applying ED II can be a great way to demonstrate strong interest in UChicago.